databricks-industry-solutions/security-analysis-tool/docs/setup.md

 3. Activate Alerts
-  * Goto Alerts and find the alert created by SAT tag and **unmute** it.
-Set the alert schedule to your needs.
+  * Goto Alerts and find the alert(s) created by SAT tag and adjust the schedule to your needs.

       <img src="./images/alerts_1.png" width="50%" height="50%">